awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-AppConfig.md

 ## Step 3: Create your pipeline<a name="tutorials-AppConfig-pipeline"></a>

 In this section, you create a pipeline with the following actions:
-+ A source stage with a CodeCommit action where the source artifacts are the files for your website\.
++ A source stage with an Amazon S3 action where the source artifacts are the files for your configuration\.
-+ A deployment stage with an Amazon S3 deployment action\.
++ A deployment stage with an AppConfig deployment action\.

 **To create a pipeline with the wizard**